HKdigital/docker-image--nginx/README.md

 An interesting configuration is `spa-with-prerender` for public websites (this requires an additional docker container for the prerendering).

-Another interesting configuration is `local-dev-proxy`.
+Another interesting configuration is `development-proxy`.
 This proxy can be run on a local development machine to distribute (proxy) requests from a single port to frontend and backend server ports.
 This works great in combination with a service like [NGROK](https://ngrok.com/).

 See the [examples](https://github.com/HKdigital/docker-image--nginx/tree/main/examples) folder for more details about how to use the default configurations.